 Basic editing: Lighting (exposure) and colour (white balance)

 Technology of camera is not good enough to determine which is the real "white" colour.
 Therefore, the overall colour tone will tend to lean towards to a certain tone.
 During the shoot, a white balance card may be used to set it.
 However, any change of light may change the white balance again.
 Therefore, setting a correct white balance is almost inevitable during post-production work, especially if a certain mood (colour tone) is expected.

-There is also no perfect lighting condition for any shoot.
+There is also no perfect lighting condition for any photoshoot.
 Therefore, some post-production work may be required to darken certain spots that are too bright and also brighten some that are too dark.
 Different skin tone will also affect the exposure.
-Lastly, it's never easy to get a perfect exposure unless a light metre is used, which is expensive and time consuming.
+Lastly, it's never easy to get a perfect exposure unless a light meter is used, which is expensive and time consuming.
 Furthermore, it's impossible to judge the exposure properly on the small LCD screen on the back of the camera.

-#3 My usual procedure for post-production
+II.
+My usual procedure for post-production

 After every shoot, I will need to upload the photographs into my computer and external hard disk.
 Some very established photographers may even have two or three external hard disks or even include cloud service.